PDF

 Cross-Cutting Priorities

-Cotton farming communities build resilience to effects of climate change and support mitigating impacts of farming to the climate
+Climate Change Mitigation and Adaptation: Cotton farming communities build resilience to effects of climate change and support mitigating impacts of farming to the climate.

 We support farmers in identifying and implementing locally relevant practices and activities which help farming communities to build resilience for effects of climate change and/or mitigate its effects across the P&C.

-Cotton farming communities work toward greater gender equality
+Gender Equality: Cotton farming communities work toward greater gender equality.

 We work with farming communities to raise awareness and take measures towards better recognition and participation of women in all farm-level activities.

-By following these principles, Better Cotton Farmers produce cotton in a way that is better for themselves, their communities and the environment.
+By following these principles, BCI Farmers produce cotton in a way that is better for themselves, their communities and the environment.

 History and Revision

-At Better Cotton, we believe in continuous improvement at all levels of our work – including for ourselves.
+At the Better Cotton Initiative, we believe in continuous improvement at all levels of our work – including for ourselves.

-The Better Cotton Principles and Criteria were first developed in 2010 with input from Regional Working Groups in Brazil, India, Pakistan and West and Central Africa, Advisory Committee members, Better Cotton Partners (including experts and critical friends) and public consultation.
+The BCI Principles and Criteria were first developed in 2010 with input from Regional Working Groups in Brazil, India, Pakistan and West and Central Africa, Advisory Committee members, BCI Partners (including experts and critical friends) and public consultation.

 The Principles and Criteria were first published in 2010 and were formally revised between 2015 and 2017, and again between October 2021 and February 2023.

-The goals of the latest revision were to realign the P&C with new focus areas and approaches (including the Better Cotton 2030 strategy), to ensure it remains an effective tool to drive continuous improvement leading to field-level sustainability impact, and to address challenges and lessons learnt from the past.
+The goals of the 2021-2023 revision were to realign the P&C with new focus areas and approaches – including the BCI 2030 Strategy – to ensure it remains an effective tool to drive continuous improvement leading to field-level sustainability impact, and to address challenges and lessons learnt from the past.

-The draft of the revised Principles and Criteria (P&C) v.3.0 received formal approval from the Better Cotton Council on February 7, 2023, and the new standard became effective for licensing starting in the 2024/25 season.
+The revised Principles and Criteria (P&C) v.3.0 received formal approval from the BCI Council on February 7, 2023, and became effective for licensing starting in the 2024/25 season.

 The next revision of the Principles and Criteria is planned for 2028.